ChienKangLu/Regression/README.md

 ## Practice
 In ML Lecture 1, I follow the tutorial and practice to use gradient descent to solve linear regression.
-+ Not using the linear regression closed form
++ Without using the linear regression closed form
 + If using the pure gradient descent, it will take too much time to find the optimal parameter.
 Therefore, we need to give different learning rates to b and w, and update them in each iteration.
 The cool method is called **Adagrad**.
 + **Adagrad**: I remeber my professor tell us that it can **normalize** the gradient at each iteration by **gradient sd**